 - POVERTY/JUSTICE - Midtown Catholic Charities: Assessment of low income housing development in the neighborhood and the effects of gentrification.

 - POVERTY/JUSTICE - The Bridge Homeless Outreach: The collection of demographic survey data from our homeless guests and also conducting a qualitative study on the relationship between homeless guests and our surrounding neighbors (i.e. residents/ business persons).
+Also interested in researching the effects of homelessness on individuals and/or the effects of homelessness on entire communities.

-- HEALTH - WITS, Inc.: We are looking to find out if there is a need for patients who have trouble adhering to their medical regimen or therapy to have alternative ways for accomplising their goal through virtual gaming types of devices and techniques.
+- HEALTH - WITS, Inc.: We are looking to find out if there is a need for patients who have trouble adhering to their medical regimen or therapy to have alternative ways for accomplishing their goal through virtual gaming types of devices and techniques.